 Edward W. Kelley Jr. was sworn in as a member of the Board of Governors on May 26, 1987, to fill an unexpired term.
 He was reappointed and sworn in for a second term on April 20, 1990.
 He retired from the position after fourteen years of service, on December 31, 2001.

-Kelley was born in Eugene, Oregon.
+Kelley was born in Eugene, Oregon, in 1932.
 In 1937, his family moved to Houston, where his father established the Kelley Manufacturing Company.
 He earned a bachelor’s degree in history from Rice University in 1954 and went on to receive a master’s degree in business administration from Harvard Business School in 1959.

 Upon graduation, Kelley returned to Houston to assume the presidency of his father’s company, which he expanded and transformed into a holding company with subsidiaries in manufacturing, distribution, and business services.
 From 1977 to 1980, Kelley served as a term member on Rice University’s governing body and as a trustee from 1980 to 1987.
 In 1981, Kelley sold his company and became chairman of Investment Advisors, Inc.